xephonhq/xephon-k/playground/README.md

 # Playground

-For testing language semantics and small benchmarks.
+For testing language semantics and do microbenchmark.
 Prototype and library examples are also put here.

 ## Language